realA10001986/Remote/README.md

 ## Home Assistant / MQTT

+By means of MQTT, the Remote can
+- send pre-programmed messages to pre-programmed topics on User button/switch activation, and
+- be remote controlled through commands sent to **bttf/remote/cmd**.

 The Remote supports MQTT protocol versions 3.1.1 and 5.0.

 ### Send messages through User Buttons